Cándido Conde-Pumpido

 Cándido Conde-Pumpido Tourón (born September 22, 1949) is a Spanish judge who has served as President of the Constitutional Court since January 2023.

 Conde-Pumpido previously served as Magistrate of the Supreme Court from 1995 to 2017, year in which he was proposed by the Spanish Senate as Magistrate of the Constitutional Court.
-He also served as Attorney General of Spain from 2004 to 2011.
+He also served as Prosecutor General of the State from 2004 to 2011.

 Personal life

 Conde-Pumpido was born in La Coruña, a city and municipality of Galicia, Spain.
 His father was also a Prosecutor.
 He graduated from the University of Santiago de Compostela and received his J.D. in Law and Economics in 1971.
 He worked as a Judge in San Sebastián and Segovia for twenty years.
 He played an active role on the board of directors for the Judges for Democracy Association.

 Conde-Pumpido was nominated to the Supreme Court of Spain in 1995.
 The Supreme Court of Spain (Tribunal Supremo) is the highest court in Spain for all matters not pertaining to the Spanish Constitution.
 The court, which meets in the Convent of the Salesas Reales in Madrid, consists of a president and an indeterminate number of magistrates appointed to the five chambers of the court.

-In 2004, Conde-Pumpido was appointed as Attorney General by the King of Spain, on a proposal from the Government of President Rodriguez Zapatero, after receiving the opinion of the General Council of the Judiciary, and he was the Spanish AG from 2004 to 2011.
+In 2004, Conde-Pumpido was appointed Prosecutor General by the King Juan Carlos I, on the advice from the Government of prime minister Rodriguez Zapatero, after receiving the opinion of the General Council of the Judiciary, and he was the Spanish AG from 2004 to 2011.
 Now he came back to the Supreme Court of Spain.

 He has written many papers, including "National prosecution authorities and criminal justice system: the challenges ahead".
 ERA Forum, NL, 2009.

-Attorney general
+Prosecutor general

-The Attorney General of the State (Fiscal General del Estado) is the highest official of the public prosecutor (Ministerio Fiscal) of the Kingdom of Spain.
 He was appointed by the King of Spain, on a proposal from the Government, after receiving the favorable opinion of the General Council of the Judiciary (CGPJ).
 He served as such from April 24, 2004, to December 17, 2011.